 Peanut butter IS a great source of fat which can help keep us full and satisfied as well as help us to absorb some nutrients that are fat soluble.
 We need fat.
 Most of the fats in peanuts themselves are what we call monounsaturated fats and poly unsaturated fats- fats that have been shown to have protective health benefits.

-Peanut butter also gives some protein which our muscles love and again helps with satisfaction.
+Like I mentioned, peanut butter also gives some protein which our muscles love and again helps with satisfaction.
 To be fair, while peanut butter does give us SOME protein, I think of it more for the fat qualities, since those are much more prominent in the nutritional profile.
 However, it can be a component of a high protein meal, like when you put some on some whole grain toast and top with flax seeds or when you drizzle on top of yogurt and berries.
 It helps ADD to the protein.
 Make sense?

 Will Peanut Butter Make You Gain Weight?